Rocket Pro Assist: Automating Broker-Underwriter Workflows

 3.

-How receptive are underwriters and brokers to automating the response to some common inquiries?
+How receptive are underwriters and brokers to automating the response to questions?

 Research Plan